11.07 writ of habeas corpus Texas post-conviction appeals

 It takes knowledge and experience like that of Blizzard & Zimmerman Attorneys to prepare briefs that convince a state or federal appellate court to overturn these convictions.

-Clients who face this uphill battle can have confidence in the skills and abilities of Jacob Blizzard, Matt Zimmerman, Sarah Durham, and Morgan Walker when it comes to post-conviction writs of habeas corpus.
+Clients who face this uphill battle can have confidence in the skills and abilities of Jacob Blizzard, Sarah Durham, and Morgan Walker when it comes to post-conviction writs of habeas corpus.

 We’re proud to serve the state of Texas in representing clients in state and United States District Courts.